-How to choose a guidance counselor?
+How to choose a guidance counselor for college admissions?

 There are a few things, all of which relate to alignment with your interests, to keep in mind as you select your guidance counselor:

-- Face to Face – If you are the kind of person that would benefit from a fact to face interaction then it would best make sense to pick someone local.
+- Face to Face – If you are the kind of person that would benefit from a face to face interaction then it would best make sense to pick someone local.
 Ask fellow students, teachers, or school staff for recommendations

 - Financial strategies – In a similar vein, studying in the US can be expensive as well.
 With tuition, boarding and lodging topping $50K / year, look for counselors who understand college financing strategies.